-The estimation&error diagram is shows in Fig. 4.
-The FSM of this unit is started by the covariance and dataSet (set-up when the data is ready) input signals.
-In this module is implemented the Eq.
-(6) to calculate both the estimation in the output signal estimate and its error in the output signal erro.
-The FSM activates the output signal nextGain during the execution of this module, thus starting calculations in the covariance&KGain module.
+The estimation&error diagram is shown in Fig. 4.
+The FSM of this unit is started by the covariance and the dataSet (set-up when the data is ready) input signals.
+In this module the Eq.
+(6) is implemented to calculate both the estimation in the output signal (estimate) and its error in the output signal (erro).
+The FSM activates the output signal (nextGain) during the execution of this module, thus starting calculations in the covariance&KGain module.